markdown-party/mono/README.md

 ## About

 I'm developing this project as part of my Bachelor thesis at HEIG-VD.
-If, like me, you like distributed systems, Kotlin, coroutines or reactive UI frameworks, I'd love to hear from you at [alexandre.piveteau@heig-vd.ch](mailto:alexandre.piveteau@heig-vd.ch) :v:
+If, like me, you like distributed systems, Kotlin, coroutines or reactive UI frameworks, I'd love to hear from you at [alexandre.piveteau@alumni-heig-vd.ch](mailto:alexandre.piveteau@alumni-heig-vd.ch) :v: